Jason Belmonte: AMF World Cup

 Jason Belmonte competed in the 2004 AMF World Cup in Singapore and led all five days of qualifying events.
 He finished in fifth place after being knocked out in the quarter final.

 Belmonte competed again in the 2007 AMF World Cup in St. Petersburg, Russia where he was also lead qualifier.
 He finished runner-up after he was defeated in the final by Bill Hoffman (USA).
 As a result, Belmonte won the country rankings for Australia with Ann-Maree Putney, who won the trophy in the women's world cup.

 In his third appearance in the 2011 AMF World Cup in Johannesburg, South Africa he was crowned as AMF Bowling World Cup champion.

 His first match was against Mykhaylo Kalika (Ukraine).
 Belmonte won the first game 237–203 and Kalika won the second game 248–266.
 Belmonte would win the deciding game 266–185.

 Jason Belmonte then came up against first seed Tommy Jones (USA).
 Jones would win the first game 259–279 with Belmonte winning the second, 247–216.
 After Jones opened in the eighth frame, Belmonte defeated him in the third game 259–236 and became the first Australian man to take the title.

 His three-game total of 765 was a new finals record, beating the previous mark of 764 by Petter Hansen (Norway), set in Singapore in 2004.

 Belmonte stated "I was a long way in the lead in 2004 in Singapore, and got knocked in the quarters," he said, "and again I led the field in St Petersburg in 2007 and then I lost in the final.
 So I was happy to go in as number two seed this time".

 PBA Tour

 2008–09: Rookie of the Year

+In 2008, then-deputy PBA Commissioner Tom Clark granted Belmonte a one-time "commissioner's exemption", guaranteeing his entry into a PBA tournament.
+Though Belmonte was not the first two-hand-delivery bowlers—Chuck Lande and Osku Palermaa preceded him—Clark later reflected that because of his bowling style, Belmonte "had the best story, the best media potential".
+While questioning whether he could maintain the physical demands of two-hand deliveries—once calling himself a crash test dummy—Belmonte achieved his first win in his eighth PBA tournament.

 In 2009, Belmonte won the Bowling Foundation Long Island Classic PBA Tour event in his PBA TV finals debut.
 As the second seed, he defeated Bill O'Neill, and went on to defeat number one seed Mike Fagan 215–201 for his first PBA title.
 The title earned Belmonte "exempt" status for the 2009–10 PBA Tour, and he was also named the 2008–09 PBA Rookie of the Year.